Date | 27 - 29 October 2025 |

 Location | Bangkok, Thailand |

-The course will explore how the rules are expected to apply, as well as some of the more surprising outcomes that may arise from the application of these rules in areas such as:
+This three-day Masterclass explores the practical impact of Pillar Two GMT top-up taxes that may be imposed under the QDMTT, IIR and UTPR.
+The course will explore how the rules are expected to apply as well as some of the more surprising outcomes that may arise from their application.

 Topics Covered